-Nightmare is currently CLOSED to general submissions, but we are currently open to submissions for our special issue (see below).
+Nightmare is currently CLOSED to general submissions.
 We’re not sure when we’ll reopen to general submissions, so please don’t query us about that; we’ll update this page when we do know.

 Instructions for submitting to Nightmare follow.
 Please read everything on this page and read the magazine before submitting.

 All fiction must be submitted through our online submission system located at nightmare-magazine.com/submissions.
 Please do not email your submissions.

 Our submissions form asks for your name, email address, cover letter, story title, and story.
 Your cover letter should contain the length of your story, your publishing history, and any other relevant information (e.g, if you send us a psychological horror story about serial killers and your doctoral dissertation was on the psychology of serial killers, mention that).
 All stories should be in standard manuscript format and can be submitted in either .RTF or .DOC format.
 If you have any questions about the submission process, or you have any trouble using our online submission system, please email [email protected] (but please DO NOT email your submissions to this address).

 After you have submitted your story, a tracking number will be displayed and an automated email confirmation containing this information will be sent to you.
 If you have not received this email [email protected] to let us know.
 Your tracking number will allow you to monitor the status of your submission through our website, so please make note of it.

 Nightmare is seeking original horror and dark fantasy stories of 1500-7500 words.
 Stories of 5000 words or less are preferred.
 We pay 6¢/word for original fiction, on acceptance.
 To see which rights we’re seeking, please view our contract template for original fiction.